 Access to the internet is authenticated and logged on a user basis.
 Details such as the date and time of access, and the site visited, are recorded and the information is retained for one month and then archived.
 Further reports will be available for use when investigating an incident; these reports will only be disclosed upon receipt of a written request from the Service Director in question.

-Social Networking Sites
+Social Networking Sites (and Blogs)

 Access to social networking sites examples of which are Facebook, Twitter, Instagram and Snapchat (this list is not exhaustive) is strictly prohibited from Practice owned/managed computer equipment unless approval has been given by the SIRO to utilise social networking sites for the purpose of either communications or public information or to improve patient care